Group Health Overview

 Group Health Cooperative began in 1947 as a community coalition dedicated to making quality health care available and affordable.
 Today it is one of the few health care organizations in the country governed by consumers.
 Its 11-member Board of Trustees — all health-plan members elected by other members — work closely with management and medical staff to ensure that the organization's policies and direction put the needs of patients first.

-Also see: History of the Cooperative
+Also see: A Short History of Group Health

 Group Health Cooperative, together with its subsidiary Group Health Options, Inc., operates in all or parts of 20 counties in Washington and two counties in North Idaho.
 In Washington, Group Health Cooperative offers coordinated-care plans for both groups and individuals and our Medicare Advantage plans.

 Care is provided by Group Health Physicians doctors and other clinicians at Group Health-operated medical facilities.
 In service areas where Group Health doesn't own facilities and for plans offering more choice, a network of nearly 9,000 community clinicians and 41 hospitals meets member health care needs.

 Group Health Options, Inc., was incorporated in 1990 as a wholly owned subsidiary of Group Health Cooperative.
 It offers a variety of health plans in Washington that provide choice and flexibility to meet the needs of large and small employers.
 These range from a defined physician-network plan to point-of-service plans in which members can get care from outside the network for higher out-of-pocket costs.

 In October 2005, Group Health Cooperative acquired KPS, a nonprofit health carrier based in Bremerton, Wash.
 KPS was founded in 1946.
 While it is a wholly owned subsidiary of Group Health Cooperative, KPS maintains a separate brand in the marketplace.
 KPS Health Plans offers preferred provider organization (PPO) plans and Medicare supplement plans.